aka-baka/deck-mining/README.md

 # decky-mining

-Files for hosting site providing tips on some Japanese learning workflows while gaming on the Steam Deck.
+Files for hosting site providing tips on some Japanese immersion learning workflows while gaming on the Steam Deck.